appnexus/schema-tool/readme.md

 To understand how the tool does it's job, you have to understand how it thinks about alters.
 When working with alters, it's easy to have dependencies between alters such that order is very important.
-The way that the tool addresses this is by giving each alter a unique reference and each atler specifies it's parent alter by their references.
+The way that the tool addresses this is by giving each alter a unique reference and each alter specifies it's parent alter by their references.
 The parent-relationship specifies that the parent alter should be applied before the child alter.
 This creates a singly linked list where the tail is the first alter to be run and the head is the last alter to be run.